An ancient Ricci flow emerging from Taub-Bolt: Introduction

 The fixed points of the Ricci flow are Ricci flat metrics.
 Thus it is natural to ask about the stability of such metrics.
 This paper will be concerned with the stability of the family of complete Ricci flat Taub-Bolt metrics \cite{Bolt} on the non-compact $\mathbb{CP}^2\setminus\{\text{pt}\}$.
 All members of the Taub-bolt family are isometric up to diffeomorphism, and so, due to the behaviour of the Ricci flow under the action of diffeomorphism and scaling, the stability, under the Ricci flow, of one member implies the stability of the other members.
 Thus, this paper will choose a member and say that it is `the' Taub-Bolt metric.
 The main result of this paper is the following dynamical instability result. \begin{theorem} There exists a non-trivial ancient solution to the Ricci flow coming out of the Taub-Bolt metric. \end{theorem}

+More precisely, we will show that there is a non-trivial ancient solution to the Ricci flow such that for all $k\geq 0$, we have $g(t)\rightarrow g_{\mathrm{Bolt}}$ (modulo diffeomorphisms) in $C^k$ as $t\rightarrow -\infty$.
+Thus, Theorem \ref{mainthm} is an improvement of the $L^2$-instability result for Taub-Bolt \cite{hughes2024l2instabilitytaubboltmetricricci} established previously proven by the author.

 On compact manifolds the stability of Ricci flat metrics has been studied and is well understood.
-Building upon the work of Sesum \cite{Ses1}, Haslhofer and M{\.u}ller \cite{Has1} shows that dynamical stability and linear stability of Ricci flat metrics are equivalent.
+Building upon the work of Sesum \cite{Ses1}, Haslhofer \cite{Has1} shows that dynamical stability and linear stability of integrable Ricci flat metrics are equivalent.
 The latter will be determined by the non-positivity of the Lichnernowicz Laplacian associated with the metric.

 \begin{definition} Let $(M,g)$ be a Riemannian manifold.
 The operator

 defined by